jui-kumkum/SENG637_Assignment4_Group4/seng637-a4-Group4.md

 | Arpita Chowdhury | |
 | Fadila Abdulai Hamid |   |

-Division of Selenium IDE test cases
+Division of Selenium IDE test cases:

 The functionalities tested using Selenium IDE by each member are summarized in the below table.
 | Tester     |  Functionality  |